Commonly Addressed Issues

 Other Issues

-In addition to the previously mentioned topics, I also have experience in treating depression, anxiety, codependency, self-harm, interpersonal difficulties, relationship issues, and spiritual concerns.
+In addition to the previously mentioned topics, I also have experience in treating impulsivity, codependency, self-harm, interpersonal difficulties, relationship issues, and spiritual concerns.
 Regardless of the presenting issue, I can work with you to increase distress tolerance skills, practice effective communication, and shed the barriers that hinder you from being the best version of yourself.

 My Approach